Get a free quote now.

-(3) Stay hydrated by bringing a water bottle as travel often contributes to
+- Stay hydrated by bringing a water bottle as travel often contributes to dehydration.

-(5) Limit visual fatigue by wearing sunglasses and restricting screen time on phones,
+- Limit visual fatigue by wearing sunglasses and restricting screen time on phones, tablets, and computers.

 Finally, it’s important that the stages of athletic development (refer back to my previous article, Does My Child Need a Strength Coach?) are taken into consideration as this provides a roadmap to the appropriate amount of training and competition for each child.
 Coaches who understand Long Term Athletic Development (LTAD) will appreciate the loads, volumes, amount of training/competition, and other variables indicated for each stage, which will have a great impact on preventing fatigue.
 In addition, the developmental stage and training experience of the athlete will guide coaches as to which variables to measure as it pertains to training and competition.
 Objective measurements provide insight as to how the child is responding to training, which can provide early cues with regard to the onset of fatigue.